We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Comfortable.

-It has often been said here - L'air du désert Marocain without "annoying" or "scratchy", the dry, warm and deep parts alone as a perfume.
-Dry, woody, light
+It has been said here many times - L'air du désert Marocain without "annoying" or "scratchy", the dry, warm, and deep notes alone as a perfume.
+Dry, woody, light.

-After I smelled the tester for weeks in the bag half-empty over and over again, because I became addicted to this fragrance, I guess I had to give Mr. Laudamiel my money again.
+After sniffing the tester for weeks, half-empty in my bag, because I became addicted to this scent, I had to give Mr. Laudamiel my money again.

-How you manage to combine niche / avant-garde and a mass suitable compliment catcher in such a simple fragrance, is absolutely beyond me.
+How one manages to combine niche/avant-garde with a mass-appealing compliment magnet in such a simple fragrance is absolutely beyond me.

-It smells very unique without being edgy (like Club Design/No perfume from the same house or sometimes LADDM by Tauer, which was too "weird" for many).
+It smells very unique without being off-putting (like Club Design/No perfume from the same house or sometimes even LADDM from Tauer, which was too "strange" for many).

-I smell and smell and it hardly changes, so probably a lot of aroma chemicals, but still seem so natural that my nose is almost afraid of losing this scent.
+I smell and smell, and it changes hardly at all, so there must be many aroma chemicals, yet they feel so natural that my nose is almost afraid of losing this scent.

-Great art, designed to be as simple as Erik Satie's music.
+Great art that is as simply designed as the music of Erik Satie.
 Understandable.
-A feeling is conveyed, but not too inquired about.
+A feeling is conveyed, but not overly questioned.
 You smile at each other and feel connected.

-All of The Zoo are such that my scent memory could instantly pick out this scent from thousands of others.
+All from The Zoo are such that my scent memory could immediately identify this fragrance from thousands of others.

-Unlike other houses whose scents can be confused with the same family (Creed often also smells like designer, Malle smells too complex to evoke a clear "memory"), here most are so that my nose clearly knows "today I want to smell like this"
+Unlike other houses whose scents can be confused within the same family (Creed often smells like designer fragrances, Malle smells too complex to evoke a clear "memory"), here most are such that my nose clearly knows, "today I want to smell like this."

 1 Comment